-2011 Annual Drinking Water Quality Report of the City of Edgewater
+2012 Annual Drinking Water

+Quality Report of the City of Edgewater

-We're very pleased to provide you with this year's Annual Drinking Water Quality Report.
+We're very pleased to provide you with this Annual year's Water Quality Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
-We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
-We are committed to ensuring the quality of your water.
-Our water source is ground water from fourteen wells that draw from the Floridan Aquifer.
-It is aerated to improve taste and odor, and chlorinated for disinfection purposes, ammoniated to control disinfection byproduct formation, softened to lower total hardness and alkalinity, pH adjusted, and filtered for aesthetic purposes.
+We want you to understand the efforts we make continually improve the water treatment process and protect our water We resources. are committed to ensuring the quality of your water.
+Our water source water ground from fourteen wells that draw from Floridan the Aquifer.
+It is aerated to improve taste and odor, chlorinated and for disinfection purposes, ammoniated to control disinfection byproduct formation, softened to lower total hardness and alkalinity, pH adjusted, and filtered for aesthetic purposes.